tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Sash of the Swan Song

+When you become helpless, you can pop free from each enemy engaged with you before becoming helpless.

+**Quirk:** Dances when walking.

+---

 #### Scabbard of Scars

 _Recharge 16+:_ The crit range of one of your weapons expands by 2 until the end of the battle.